dokipen3d/cpplox/sphinx/source/ch1_scanning.md

 }                                                           */
 ```

 Now we have the ability to report errors.
 We aren't actually calling that yet anywhere but we will soon!
+Return 1 returns to the operating system with an error code which is non zerp (ie something went wrong).